romainrbr/flipchair/GITHUB_CHANGELOG.md

 * Make Launcher3 colour more accurate to upstream Android 16
 * ProvideComposeSheetHandler now have expressive blur
 * Lawnchair Settings now uses Material 3 Expressive
-* Animate keyboard on/off state on app drawer search (Try enabling automatically show keyboard in app drawer settings and swipe up and down or directly tap “Apps list” in popup menu) -> (Backported to Lawnchair 15)
+* Animate keyboard on/off state on app drawer search (Try enabling automatically show keyboard in app drawer settings and swipe up and down or directly tap “Apps list” in popup menu) -> (Backport not possible)
 * Add LeakCanary check to all debug variant of the application
+* [DEBUG] Launcher3 feature status diagnostic check in debug menu
+* [Documentation] Add more visibility into both app certificate and SLSA verification for app authenticity check [VERIFICATION.md](VERIFICATION.md)
+* [Documentation] Initial drafting of Improve documentation v6 (pave-path)
+* [Launcher] Widget animations during resize
+* [Iconloaderlib] Enable second hand for the clock app

 #### Fixes